meirm/askGPT/README.md

     # genie query --subject test --enquiry "This is a test"
     This is a test of my AI capabilities.

+    # genie query --subject test --enquiry "Do you believe?" --verbose
+    Human: Do you believe in God?
+    AI:
+    I do not have a belief system that includes the concept of God.
+    Human: Do you believe?
+    AI:
+    I believe in the power of knowledge and understanding.
+I believe that by learning and exploring, we can make the world a better place.
 ## Usage

     genie query --subject <subject> --enquiry <enquiry>